 If you’ve reached the goals you set for yourself at the start, if you’ve been successful at achieving even your most unbelievable goal it’s time to reframe success.
 Find a goal that isn’t related to some previous success.
 Walk a 5K with a friend who’s just starting.
 Help coach a school cross-country team.
 Your success will feel better if you share it.

 Refresh: When I was first getting active, especially after I discovered racing, my training was all I ever thought about.
-I’d sit in meetmojo2ings and work on my training schedule.
+I’d sit in meetings and work on my training schedule.
 I’d devour everything written about running.
 I only talked to people who talked about running and racing.
 I was obsessed.
 The only people around me were other runners.

 Later, with the help of Jenny Hadfield I learned to kayak and canoe.
 I learned how to hike with trekking poles while carrying a backpack.
 I learned how to use a compass.
 I took a scuba certification course.
 I took the benefits of living a healthy active lifestyle and started living a healthy, active life.
 If running isn’t enough anymore, go do something else.